-Through role play, the Climate Change Mixer introduces students to 19 individuals around the world—each of whom is affected differently by climate change.
+Through role play, “Stories from the Climate Crisis” introduces students to 19 individuals around the world—each of whom is affected differently by climate change.
 For some, climate change threatens to force them to leave their land.
 For others, it is a business opportunity.
 In this activity, students meet one another in character and learn about the impact of climate change in their lives—and how each is responding.

 Larry Gibson, Mountaintop removal activist, Kayford Mountain, West Virginia